Capturing information from operating theatres

 This internship is about developing specialist skills and also a chance to enhance your communication, collaboration, organisational and team-working skills.

-The normal working week is 37.5 hours; we offer flexible working and 2.5 days leave per month.
+The normal working week is 37.5 hours; we offer a salary of £1,500 per month, flexible working and 2.5 days leave per month.
 Interns will meet regularly to discuss their progress on the project and the Intern Team Lead will always be available either in person or online for queries and support.

 When is the internship?